ws-data-engineering/prework-study-guide/README.md

 ## Usage

-- The Developer can add notes to the .html page within each card "<section>" based on topic.
+- The Developer can add notes to the .html page within each card section based on topic.
 - JavaScript functions can be altered to console log various outputs in the Chrome DevTools console.

 ## Credits